latolukasz/beeorm-doc/docs/guide/entities.md

 In BeeORM, an Entity is a struct that represents data stored in a database.
 In this section, you will learn how to define golang structs as Entity types.

 ## Defining an Entity
-To define an Entity struct, you must follow these three rules:
+To define an Entity struct, you must follow these two rules:

  * The first field of the struct should be an anonymous field with a type of beeorm.ORM.
  * The second field should have the name "ID" and be of type uint, uint8, uint16, uint32, or uint64.
- * The struct should always be used as a reference in your code.

 Here is an example of a simple Entity struct: